ElliMoty/Vanilla-Javascript30/README.md

   <img src="https://javascript30.com/images/JS3-social-share.png" style="max-width:100%" alt="JavaScript30" />
 </h1>

-This repository is created to keep track of my progress in JavaScript30 and share whatever I am learning every day with everyone who is interested.
+This repository is created to keep track of my progress in JavaScript30 and share whatever I am learning from each project with everyone who is interested.

 ---

 ## My daily projects

-### Day 1: 25 Dec 2018
+### Project 1: 25 Dec 2018

 **lesson1:** Learned some methods in vanilla Js! - data attributes, key event, keyCodes, `transitionend` event.